 - Physical examination: Doctors may examine children to check their physical health and general appearance.
 They may check their head, eyes, skin, muscle movement, speech, and other characteristics to rule out the possibility of any disorder.

 - Hearing test: The healthcare provider may also refer children to an audiologist to check hearing abilities that affect language and speech.
+In young infants, brain stemiXThe stalk-like structure that links your brain to the spinal and helps in maintaining the vital functions of the body -evoked potential tests are performed.
 The audiologist may perform different tests based on the child’s age.
 If a problem is diagnosed, children are referred to a specialist for further treatment.

 How To Deal With Developmental Delay In Children?